pachchigarsnehi/custom-goodies-shop/README.md

 2. Backend - Node Express API, to fetch data from database.
 Checkout [README](https://github.com/pachchigarsnehi/custom-goodies-shop/blob/main/backend/README.md) for more details.
 3. Database - Postgress database on RDS

-Run Frontend by
+To run locally, run frontend and backend on same machine by this Run Frontend by
 ```
 cd frontend/src